HelenHelene/eportfolio/module/OOP_Unit04.md

 # Unit 4: Applying a UML Model to a Program Implementation: UML in Practice

-In this unit, I delved further into the practical application of UML models in program implementation.
-I engaged in the following tasks to enhance my understanding:
- - Explored additional UML models, including the activity diagram.
+In this unit, I delved further into the practical application of UML models in program implementation by exploring additional UML models, including the activity diagram.
- - Created a class diagram and utilized it to write a Python program for implementation.

 ### Learning Outcomes
 By the end of this unit, I have achieved the following learning outcomes: